-1. Enter your push notification message text like usual in Step 1 of the Messages window.
+1. Enter your push notification text within the Message box.

-4. In order to edit your geo-fenced region, just click and drag the white circles on the border of the red area.
-As you can see, it's possible to get quite creative with these fences.
+6. In order to edit your geo-fenced region, just click and drag the white circles on the border of the red area.

 Note: We recommend creating geo-fences with a radius of at least 3 blocks.
 Apple doesn't allow for extremely accurate location-tracking, so users will need to be a ways into the geo-fenced area before they actually receive the push notification.
 It's better to be safe by setting the perimeters wider than you require.

-5. Once your geo-fence is finished, move on to adding content.
+7. Once your geo-fence is finished, move on to the Content section to more substance to your push notification.
 Here you can link to an event or coupon related to your geo-fenced message.

-9. Once all fields are complete, hit the Publish button.
+11. Once all fields are complete, hit the Send Message icon.